SergiySobolev/Cryptography-1/README.md

 *Contains submitted codes for all Homeworks:*

 Week 1: Many Time Pad
-Week 2: Flash game named "Bloxorz" using streams and lazy evaluation
+Week 2: Two encryption/decryption systems, one using AES in CBC mode and another using AES in counter mode (CTR)
 Week 3: --
 Week 4: --